-The escalation of diseases, their treatment and expenses has led way to the real need of health insurance.
-It is essential to have a health insurance for yourself and your family but before you purchase one, you should know each and every detail of the policy ranging from benefits to exclusions.
-It is a must to know the health insurance terminology to make the most out of your plan.
+The escalation of diseases, their treatment and expenses have led way to the real need for health insurance.
+It is essential to have health insurance for you and your family but before you purchase one, you should know each and every detail of the policy ranging from benefits to exclusions.
+It is must to know the health insurance terminology to make the most out of your plan.

 It is the case wherein the patient has been admitted in the hospital for more than 24 hours.
 Typically it provides a cover for room rent, boarding expenses, ICU, doctor’s fees, medicines, diagnostic procedures etc.